-Impacts to benthic organisms were planned to be evaluated using the sediment area exposed to dissolved aromatic concentrations above an acute threshold.
+We planned to evaluate impacts to benthic organisms using the sediment area exposed to dissolved aromatic concentrations above an acute threshold.
 However, after initial model testing, it was discovered that the dissolved sediment pore water concentration would not be acutely lethal for the spills evaluated.
 Only sublethal effects of those dissolved aromatic concentrations would likely be significant, and SIMAP is only able to evaluate acute lethal effects.
 While literature studies suggest that sublethal effects of the soluble aromatics and other hydrocarbons can occur, it was beyond the scope of our current work to perform a model evaluation of these potential impacts; thus, we excluded this impact category from further analysis.